Tuesday, June 30, 2009

 After the hands-on workshop, you will be able to create attractive DDC number posters and 3 dimensional display in many ways.

-Course fee: $45 per participant (Students' group)
+Course fee: $90 per participant (Students' group)

-Duration: 1 session of 3 hours
+Duration: 1 session of 6 hours, or 2 sessions of 3 hours each

 Minimum: 25 participants